Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/I2C/I2C - Send Data to Arduino UNO.rst

 **Setting up Arduino Uno to be I2C Slave**

-First, select Arduino in the Arduino IDE in ``“Tools” → “Board” → “Arduino Uno”`` Open the “Slave Receiver” example in ``“Examples” → “Wire” → “slave_receiver”``:
+First, select Arduino in the Arduino IDE in ``"Tools" → "Board" → "Arduino Uno"`` Open the "Slave Receiver" example in ``"Examples" → "Wire" → "slave_receiver"``:

 |image01|

-Then click ``“Sketch” → “Upload”`` to compile and upload the example to Arduino Uno.
+Then click ``"Sketch" → "Upload"`` to compile and upload the example to Arduino Uno.

 **Setting up Ameba to be I2C Master**

-Next, open another window of Arduino IDE, make sure to choose your Ameba development board in the IDE: ``“Tools” → “Board”`` Then open the “Master Writer” example in ``“File” → “Examples” → “AmebaWire” → “MasterWriter”``
+Next, open another window of Arduino IDE, make sure to choose your Ameba development board in the IDE: ``"Tools" → "Board"`` Then open the "Master Writer" example in ``"File" → "Examples" → "AmebaWire" → "MasterWriter"``

 |image02|

 **Wiring**

 The Arduino example uses A4 as the I2C SDA and A5 as the I2C SCL.

 **Another important thing to note**

 .. note :: The GND pins of Arduino and Ameba should be connected to each other.

 .. only:: amb21

 **AMB21 / AMB22** Wiring Diagram:

 |image03|

 .. only:: end amb21